ELVIS: Empowering Locality of Vision Language Pre-training with Intra-modal Similarity: Experiments

 However, the absolute value used in the original formulation of CNR can make it challenging to determine whether a high CNR value is due to high similarity inside or outside the bounding box.
 To address this issue, we also report a non-absolute version of CNR, i.e., $(\mu_{\bs_{in}} - \mu_{\bs_{out}}) / \sqrt{(\sigma_{\bs_{in}}^{2} + \sigma_{\bs_{out}}^{2})}$.
-This version provides a measure of whether the similarity inside the box is higher than outside the box, but to the best of our knowledge, has not yet been proposed in any literature.
+This version provides a measure of whether the similarity inside the box is higher than outside the box.
+To the best of our knowledge, it has not yet been proposed in any literature.

 \parahead{Result} \autoref{tab:ms_cxr_lesion} demonstrates that \OURS exhibits the highest absolute and non-absolute CNR values, suggesting that preserving intra-modal local similarity can enhance the understanding of the vision-language correlation.
-When analyzing results by lesion, CNR values of \OURS are notably high for pneumonia which is typically located within the lung, and relatively low for pleural effusion and pneumothorax located mainly in near the lung border.
+Note that the CNR is calculated on a per-pixel basis, but due to the different input sizes of GLORIA and BIOVIL-L and the resulting differences in feature map sizes, it is challenging to make a fair comparison.
+When analyzing results by lesion, CNR values of \OURS are notably high for pneumonia which is typically located within the lung, and relatively low for pleural effusion and pneumothorax located mainly near the lung border.
 Notably, all methods, except for \OURS, show a substantial disparity between their absolute and non-absolute CNR values, indicating that numerous samples exhibit high similarity between text and the exterior of the ground truth (GT).
 This is not ideal for localizing the actual ROI and suggests that evaluating local alignment with absolute CNR may be overstated.

 As shown in \autoref{fig:cnr_example}, \OURS successfully encodes both text and text-related regions into similar embeddings.
-Furthermore, our method separate the embeddings of foreground and background well.
-In contrast, LoVT and ConVIRT fail to distinguish them and encode every regions, regardless of ROI, with near-zero similarities.
-We claim that this seperation helps segmentation by allowing model to focus solely on the foreground.
+Furthermore, our method effectively separates the embeddings of the foreground from those of the background.
+In contrast, LoVT and ConVIRT fail to distinguish them and encode all regions, regardless of ROI, with near-zero similarities.
+We claim that this separation helps segmentation by allowing the model to focus solely on the foreground.